The Aviation Law Review: Australia

 Aviation in Australia is overseen through a combination of industry and regulatory bodies that deal with specific sectors of aviation, and the laws surrounding liability of carriers in Australia are administered under both international conventions and domestic legislation.

 Airservices Australia is a government-owned organisation established under the Air Services Act 1995 (Cth).
-Its functions include to 'provide services and facilities to give effect to the Chicago Convention, for purposes relating to the safety, regularity or efficiency of air navigation, whether in or outside Australia, including giving effect to other international agreements'.3 More specifically, Airservices Australia's main responsibility is airspace management, but it also has responsibility for aeronautical information, aviation communications, radio navigation aids and aviation rescue fire services.
+Its functions include providing 'services and facilities to give effect to the Chicago Convention, for purposes relating to the safety, regularity or efficiency of air navigation, whether in or outside Australia, including giving effect to other international agreements'.3 More specifically, Airservices Australia's main responsibility is airspace management, but it also has responsibility for aeronautical information, aviation communications, radio navigation aids and aviation rescue fire services.

 As Australia is a country with a federal political system, there is also state legislation relating to the aviation industry.